tangentsoft/pidp8i/doc/os8-run.md

 If no option is specified, `/A` is assumed.

+In the first form of the command, the OS/8 file specification is left out, and one is synthesized from the file component of the _posix-path_.

+This is how you get files *into* OS/8 from the outside world.
+For example, this enables source code management using modern tools.
+The builder script would check out the latest source and use an `os8-run` script beginning with a `copy_into` command to send it to OS/8 for assembly, linking, installation, etc.

 Example:

 Copy a POSIX file init.cm onto the default OS/8 device `DSK:` under the name `INIT.CM`: